Component 5: Geometry and Spatial Sense

 - Combine and separate shapes to make other shapes (e.g., using two triangles to make a square)

-- Build more complex models of buildings, structures, or areas (e.g., their classroom or playground) with three-dimensional shapes, such as building blocks
+- Build more complex models of buildings, structures, or areas (e.g., their classroom or play ground) with three-dimensional shapes, such as building blocks

-- Understand and use language related to directionality, order, and the position of objects, such as “up, ”“down,” “in front,” and “behind”
+- Understand and use language or similar words in their home language(s) related to directionality, order, and the position of objects, such as “up,” “down,” “in front,” and “behind”